OwlPatrol/DD2391-project/README.md

 This project aims to contribute both practical and theoretical insights into how systems can remain protected from such critical weaknesses, ensuring resilience against future exploits of similar nature.

 ## Referneces
+For monitoring JNDI lookups through  Port Scan in our Log4Shell project, we used the [Scapy library](https://github.com/secdev/scapy), a powerful Python tool for network packet manipulation and analysis.
+Scapy allowed us to create a Python script that listens for suspicious network traffic patterns indicative of JNDI lookups, which are central to the Log4Shell vulnerability.
+By capturing and analyzing network packets, Scapy helped detect potentially malicious requests that exploit the vulnerability, allowing for real-time monitoring and threat detection
 ## Documentation of Project
 ## Instructions on Testing
 ### Vulnerable App